-A payments automation partner ensures delivery of funds in an error-free, efficient way for every supplier payment made.
+A payment automation partner ensures delivery of funds in an error-free, efficient way for every supplier payment made.
 While banks may already offer credit-card programs to hospitals, they aren’t actively reaching out to new suppliers to ensure their payment methods are optimized.
 Otherwise, new suppliers may not know if or when a credit card payment option exists.

-Payments automation providers have live customer support teams to guide each payment individually until it lands in the supplier’s account.
+Payment automation providers have live customer support teams to guide each payment individually until it lands in the supplier’s account.
 Imagine never having to give the “check is in the mail” excuse to another supplier when payment is delayed.

 Technology upgrades viewed as a burden